-CBT is a type of therapy that aims to help you manage your problems by changing how you think and act.
+CBT is a type of therapy that aims to help you manage your problems by changing how you think (cognitive) and act (behaviour).
 It encourages you to talk about how you think about yourself, the world and other people, and how what you do affects your thoughts and feelings.
-By talking about these things, CBT can help you to change how you think (‘cognitive’) and what you do (‘behaviour’), which can help you feel better about life.

-Regular sessions of CBT over a long period of time are usually necessary and should include some home-based sessions, working directly on the clutter.
+Regular sessions of CBT over a long period of time are usually necessary and will almost always need to include some home-based sessions, working directly on the clutter.
 This requires motivation, commitment and patience, as it can take many months to achieve the treatment goal.